ahy3nz/ahy3nz.github.io/_posts/2019-07-17-trajanalysis1.md

 For each frame, there is a 3x3 array to describe the simulation box vectors

-I won't go into how you should analyze a trajectory, but every molecular modeller should be familiar with what analysis routines exist in which packages, and which analysis routines you should design yourself
+I won't go into how you should analyze a trajectory, but every molecular modeler should be familiar with what analysis routines exist in which packages, and which analysis routines you should design yourself

 ## Comments
 There is a whole zoo of trajectory file formats that simulation engines produce - each analysis package can accommodate a subset of those file formats, each analysis package has different built-in analysis routines.
 Sometimes it's a mix-and-match game where you need to use package A to read a trajectory, and convert to package B representation because it has some particular analysis routine you need.